tlevine/occupar/readme.md

 > * No. I would like to participate but ________

-The questions about interest in participation (question 7) and about life stress (question 4) were arranged such that people answered different questions depending on whether they had previously participated in OccupyCUNY, which is quite related to their level of participation in activism.
+The questions about interest in participation (question 7) and about external stress (question 4) were arranged such that people answered different questions depending on whether they had previously participated in OccupyCUNY, which is quite related to their level of participation in activism.